'Scream 5': Everything We Know About the Anticipated New Sequel (Exclusive)

 “This is a dream come true,” newcomer Ortega said, while in North Carolina for pre-production on the film.
 “How incredible that we have the main cast coming back, that is insane,” she continued.
 “Having seen all of the previous ones, I am very, very pleased with how the script has been written.”

-Rumors have been circulating since August that Selena Gomez could be filling the role after Cox, Arquette, Ortega and Barrera all noticeably began following the singer on Instagram.
-Several sites also reported that Cox commented on one of Gomez’s posts, “Can’t wait to meet you,” though the comment appears to have since been deleted.
+Rumors have been circulating that Selena Gomez could be filling the role after Cox, Arquette, Ortega and Barrera all noticeably began following the singer on Instagram.
+But that all could be misleading, especially after the trailer (see below) suggested Ortega may in fact be taking that honor over from Barrymore.

 By November, however, the film wrapped production without any other major issues, with Williamson officially announcing that Scream 5 would be simply titled Scream.